Skip to main content

 6. Assess impacts of data design early

-Senior management need to consider the data-dimensionality required for planning and forecasting, where increase in dimensions can impact model size and performance (e.g. dimensions needed to support planning management information rather than actuals management information).
-Where there are inconsistent definitions of dimensions and hierarchies among source systems, it is important to fix those inconsistencies using respective mappings before beginning build of the first iteration.
+Senior management needs to consider the data-dimensionality required for planning and forecasting, where the increase in dimensions can impact model size and performance (e.g. dimensions needed to support planning management information rather than actual management information).
+Where there are inconsistent definitions of dimensions and hierarchies among source systems, it is vital to fix those inconsistencies using respective mappings before the beginning build of the first iteration.

 7. Assess tool capabilities and limitations